 The price makes it an easy option for anyone who wants to cover the surface of their mattress and prevent general water damage and allergens.

-Bottom line, if you’re looking for a simple and affordable waterproof fitted mattress protector, the Hanna Kay protector could be the right fit for you.
+Bottom line, for people looking for a simple and affordable waterproof fitted mattress protector, the Hanna Kay protector could be the perfect fit.